 These are guides to completing your tax returns for the 2006/07 tax year.

-There's often no way to prevent a flood, but there are many ways to keep safe and prepare to make sure you and your family are safe.
+There's often no way to prevent a flood, but there are many ways to keep safe and ensure that you and your family are safe.
 Floods are usually caused by storms that bring heavy rain and can cause serious damage once the water accumulates on land and enters homes and other buildings.
 People living in low-lying areas are most affected.
 Other possible causes include:

 A burn is one of the most devastating injuries.
 It leaves in its wake both physical and mental anguish on a child.